-The Director will work with ASU leadership and faculty, with input from the Advisory Committee, students, faculty and information gleaned from the experience and guidance of other Colorado state institutions of higher education, to:
+The Director will work with ASU leadership, faculty, students, Advisory Committee, and with information gleaned from the experience and guidance of other Colorado state institutions of higher education, to offer co-curricular opportunities (implementing High Impact Practices as discussed above):

-- 1. Organize presentations by diverse experts within classes and for campus and community. - 2.
+- 1. Organize presentations by diverse experts to supplement class curriculums and for campus and community. - 2.
 Organize and host student field trips and learning experiences - 3.
 Develop water related internships and volunteer opportunities for ASU students in the SLV. - 4.
 Assist faculty and students in funding and implementing water related research opportunities.